 Federal Pell Grants: As with most federally funded programs, Pell Grants are awarded on the basis of financial need.
 The money comes from the U. S. Department of Education.
 The maximum amount varies from year to year and student eligibility also is quite variable.
 The government operates on a fiscal year basis beginning July 1 and ending June 30.
 If you attend in more than one fiscal year you could be eligible for more than one grant.

 Federal Supplemental Education Opportunity Grants: SEOG dollars are limited and are awarded normally to students who have an Expected Family Contribution of zero.
-SEOG's may be as much as $1000.
+SEOG's are $400 to $4,000.

-Federal Family Education Loans: Also known as Stafford loans, these are low-interest, long-term loans.
-The interest rate is now approximately 6.4%.
+Federal Direct Loans: These are low-interest, long-term loans.
+The interest rate is approximately 4.66% (as of June 25, 2014).
 There are two types of Stafford loans.
 Subsidized Stafford's are for needy student and repayment begins six months after the student leaves school; Un-subsidized Staffords call for repayment to start two months after the loan is granted, however you may request capitalization of the interest while you are in school so payments do not start until after you graduate.

 Federal Parental Loans to Undergraduate Students (PLUS Loans): Parents of dependent students may apply for this loan.
 Terms are very similar to the un-subsidized Stafford loan.